kfeldmann/littlewing/README.md

 - Install and configure aws-cli per Amazon's instructions
 - Install python 2.7
 - Install pyyaml
-- Clone Terraflop
+- Clone or download Terraflop
 - Put the 'flop' command in your path
-   - Move, copy, or symlink it into a directory that is already in your path, or...
+   - Copy, or symlink it into a directory that is already in your path, or...
    - Extend your path to cover the directory where 'flop' resides